wso2/ETAC/outlooks/blockchain4integration_outlook.md

 As the table depicts, most private or consortium use cases are not affected by the challenges.

 Also, most IAM use cases can work with the current performance limits of the blockchain.
 For example, IAM use cases update an entry only when a new account is added or when verifiable claims are updated, both of which are not frequent for an individual user.
 For the read access, the systems may keep a cache and update it by listening to blockchain updates.
 Write updates can be batched and entered into the blockchain as a single batch.
-Even required updates can be batched, since the creation of a new account typically takes a few hours to take effect even with current non-blockchain implementations.
+This is acceptable because even current non-blockchain implementations often require few hours for the creation of a new account to take effect.

 As the table indicates, auditable history and workspace can generate a significant amount of data for some use cases.
 We can handle this by batching data, and for each batch, we can store a single hash in the blockchain.
 Therefore, scalability is not a concern for most use cases.
 Workspace-based use cases will need smart contracts, but those use cases are most likely to take place in a private blockchain.
 Hence, each workspace would be independent, letting end users run many copies as needed.